 Navdy was designed directly in line with distracted driving studies from the likes of Virginia Tech.
 “We integrated all of the factors from the studies in order to eliminate distractions,” noted Simpson.

-Additional features at launch include Navdy’s ability to connect to your car’s computer and display speed, rpm, miles to empty, and other useful stats – something car aficionados are sure to appreciate.
-In the future, Navdy will add further compatibilities, such as the ability to read emails (sadly not available at launch), or let you know when you need to stop for gas and automatically add it to your navigation.
+Other features at launch include Navdy’s ability to connect to your car’s computer via the OBD-II port and display speed, RPM, miles to empty, and other useful stats – something car aficionados are sure to appreciate.
+In the future, Navdy will add further capabilities — the company plans to roll out weekly software updates with bug fixes, performance enhancements, and new features.

 Of course, one of the most attractive things about Navdy is that you don’t have to buy a new car to take advantage of HUD technology.
 And since it’s so small and simple to set up, it can easily be moved between cars.
 Plus, the fact that it has its own integrated Bluetooth makes it a handy accessory for those with older cars.